astral-sh/uv/docs/guides/tools.md

 ## Installing tools

-If a tool is used often, it can be useful to install it to a persistent environment and add it to the `PATH` instead of invoking `uvx` repeatedly.
+If a tool is used often, it is useful to install it to a persistent environment and add it to the `PATH` instead of invoking `uvx` repeatedly.

 To install `ruff`: